back to the MAIN INDEX

 You can say that nobody really cared,

-The French had tried to do so: [1]
+The French had tried to do so: 1

-And if they have not stolen him,
+And if they did not grab him,

 My friend, it's only because they really can't.